How Interest Rate Hikes Affect Different Asset Classes

 Case Study 2: A conservative retirement portfolio was 60/40 weighted toward S&P 500 and Long-Term Treasuries.
 During the 2022 rate spike, both plummeted simultaneously—a breakdown of traditional correlation.
 The investor shifted the "40" into a combination of 2-year Treasury Notes and a diversified Private Credit fund.
 This adjustment reduced portfolio volatility by 30% while increasing the annual income yield from 2.1% to 5.4% over the following twelve months.

-Comparative Analysis of Asset Class Sensitivity
+Asset Class Sensitivity

 Asset Class Sensitivity to Rates Primary Risk Factor Recommended Strategy